Who we are

 In 2020, California enacted Assembly Bill 3074, mandating the creation of an “ember-resistant zone”—referred to as “Zone 0”—within five feet of structures in designated high fire hazard areas.
 This initiative aims to reduce the risk of homes igniting from wind-driven embers during wildfires, a leading cause of multiple-structure fires.

 Despite the law’s passage, implementation has faced delays.
-Originally set to take effect in 2023, the regulations have not been finalized, leaving fire control districts, municipalities, builders, and homeowners uncertain about compliance requirements.
+Originally set to take effect in 2023, the regulations have not been finalized, leaving fire control districts, municipalities, builders, and homeowners uncertain about compliance requirements for new construction and remodels.

 Key Aspects of Zone 0:

-Requirements: The regulations will likely limit or prohibit combustible materials such as wooden fences, mulch, and most or all vegetation within this zone.
-Exceptions may include large, well-maintained mature trees depending on their height and branches.
+• Requirements: The regulations could limit or prohibit combustible materials such as wooden fences, mulch, and vegetation within this zone.
+Exceptions for certain vegetation and trees depends on the final language of the regulations.

 Stakeholders: